cogsandsquigs/jundler/README.md

 ## Requirements

--   A working installation of `npm`.
+-   A working installation of `npm` and `npx`.
 Note that you do _not_ need to have `node` installed, as Jundler will download a local copy matching your OS, architecture, and desired version.
 -   `cargo` to install from `crates.io`.

 ## Usage